Who Is This Credit Card Best For?

 - Stamps could expire after 12 months: You’ll lose any stamps you’ve earned if you don’t earn a stamp or redeem a reward night for 12 months.

 Bonus for New Cardholders

-New cardholders that spend $1,000 in the first three months of account opening will earn a reward night valued at $125.
+New cardholders that spend $1,000 in the first three months of account opening will earn two reward nights valued at $250 (max $125 per night) for a limited time.
 You must already have an open and active Hotels.com Rewards membership in which you are earning stamps in U.S. dollars to receive this reward night.
 You are responsible for taxes, fees, and other charges.
 If you book a night that costs more than $125, you simply pay the difference, but if it costs less than $125, you lose the difference.

 The bonus isn’t particularly strong when you consider that other no-fee hotel cards have sign-up offers that provide enough points to cover up to four nights.
 But for Hotels.com users who are used to having to earn 10 stamps before getting a freebie, it’s an easy way to skip ahead.

 Also, you’ll earn two stamps for the $1,000 spend to earn your bonus, which gets you closer to your next reward night.